Wrongful Death Caused by Truck Accidents

 - Pain and suffering

 Truck accidents result in a disproportionate number of crashes on Florida roads.
-According to the Florida Highway Safety and Motor Vehicles, of the 343,400 crashes that occurred in Florida in 2010, there were 3,330 attributed to “heavy trucks,” another 3,500 attributed to medium trucks (with four rear tires) and nearly 3,000 involving tractor-trailers.
+According to the Florida Highway Safety and Motor Vehicles, of the 343,400 crashes that occurred in Florida in a recent year, there were 3,330 attributed to “heavy trucks,” another 3,500 attributed to medium trucks (with four rear tires) and nearly 3,000 involving tractor-trailers.
 That’s a total of more than 9,800 crashes, resulting in 186 fatalities.

-The NHTSA reports a 4 percent increase in large truck crashes from 2011 to 2012, with nearly three-fourths of all decedents being occupants of other vehicles.
+The NHTSA reports a 4 percent average annual increase in large truck crashes in recent years, with nearly three-fourths of all decedents being occupants of other vehicles.

 Large trucks more likely to be involved in fatal multiple-vehicle crashes, as opposed to fatal single-vehicle crashes.
 In fact, 81 percent of deadly wrecks involved more than one vehicle.Trucker Fatigue